 This paper first examines the legal framework of humanitarian intervention and how R2P came to be adopted and endorsed by UN member states in general and the Security Council in particular.
 The speed with which the language of R2P permeated the UN and the wider global system has been extraordinary, though this has been primarily in the nature of a political rather than legal transformation.
 A later section highlights the present challenges faced by R2P, evident in the partially successful operation in Libya and the dismally ineffective response to the ongoing crisis in Syria.
 A final section makes some tentative projections about the future — in which the language of R2P appears likely to continue its spread, but weariness of intervention on the part of Western states and the rise of Asian states defending a conservative notion of sovereignty will dampen the conversion of words to action.

-This is a draft of a chapter written for Robin Geiß & Nils Melzer (eds.), The Oxford Handbook on the International Law of Global Security (Oxford University Press, forthcoming).
-It is available in full on SSRN here.
+This chapter appears as Simon Chesterman, ‘Responsibility to Protect and Humanitarian Intervention: From Apology to Utopia and Back Again’, in Robin Geiß and Nils Melzer (eds), The Oxford Handbook of the International Law of Global Security (Oxford: Oxford University Press, 2021), 808–820.
+The draft version is available on SSRN here.